1999AZZAR/frea/README.md

 Configuration saved successfully!
 ```

+you can get your own gemini api key from [here](https://aistudio.google.com/app/apikey)

 ### Reconfiguration

 To update the configuration at any time, use the `reconfigure` command within the application.